- Professor of History

-In 2007, my late partner, William Norris, a former sociology professor at Oberlin, and I were honored to stand among the first recipients of the Oberlin Lambda Alumni’s Q Awards for service to the Oberlin College gay, lesbian, bisexual, and transgender community.
+My late partner, William Norris, an Oberlin sociology professor, and I were longtime members of the LGBTQ Concerns Committee and worked to advance the cause of lesbian, gay, bisexual, and transgender people at Oberlin and more broadly.
+He and I were honored to stand among the first recipients of the Oberlin Lambda Alumni’s Q Awards for service to the Oberlin College gay, lesbian, bisexual, and transgender community.

 Clayton Koppes Presents PaperJune 25, 2015